-Here's what a couple of interior stylists have to say about The Bali Market towels.
+Here's what a couple of interior designers have to say about The Bali Market towels.
 Read more real reviews from current The Bali Market customers here.

 Are you feeling excited and considering going fully Turkish with your towel collection?
 The Bali Market has bundles to get you started.

 I get so excited about people having more streamlined linen closets, and having everything looking and feeling better.
-If you're in need of a closet detox checkout The Bali Market bundles.
-If you're ready to shop bundles, click below.
+If you're in need of a closet detox checkout The Bali Market Turkish towel sets and save bundles.

 1. Choose your favorite style and color (feel free to mix & match)

-2. Order 2 towels per person in your home (2 bath + 2 hand)
+2. Order 2 towels per person in your home (2 bath towels + 2 hand towels)

 3. Wash your towels before using and use daily